20 Women-owned small businesses that you really gotta check out

 This Seattle-based shop is all about that Zero Waste lifestyle.
 It’s easy to reduce your waste when there’s a shop that has everything you need for a sustainable home.

 To top it off, the ladies at Eco Collective now have a podcast!
 A great listen for Zero Waste enthusiasts.

 Meet the women behind the brand that seeks to make every home greener | Photo Source: @ecocollective_

 Sticking with the theme of living more sustainably, we have Recycle2Riches, a nonprofit organization that runs a sustainable marketplace and educates their community about conscious consumption.

 With Modern Theory, scientist Michelle Tu decided to merge the creativity of her childhood with the science she pursued in adulthood.
-Her clean-burning, sustainable candles come in nuanced and unique fragrances, which are sure to help the vibe of your space.
+Her clean-burning, sustainable candles come in nuanced and unique fragrances, which are sure to uplift the vibe of your space.

 A good pair of jeans lasts.
 That, in and of itself, is sustainability.
 KEEPER is a woman-owned, woman-run, and woman-designed denim label made in Australia.

 Ethically made by fairly paid workers using sustainable, organic fibers, these jeans are definitely (wait for it) ...keepers.